 - The framework to guide the setting of priorities for implementing the strategies.

-The SoS Database provides a public register of strategies included in the Biodiversity Conservation Program.
+The SoS public register provides conservation strategies included in the Biodiversity Conservation Program.

-Strategies are developed within two years for each newly-listed species or ecologically protected community within the Act.
+Strategies are developed within 2 years for each newly-listed species or ecologically protected community within the Act.

 Resources